Read Me For Details

 EITC: The count of returns with Earned Income Tax Credit.

-ERO-PREPARERS: The count of Electronic Return Originators (EROs) by ZIP Code on May 17, 2006.
+ERO-PREPARERS: The count of Electronic Return Originators (EROs) by ZIP Code on March 31, 2010.
 An ERO is an Authorized IRS e-file Provider who originates (starts) the electronic submission of income tax returns to the IRS.
-EROs may originate the electronic submission of income tax returns that have been prepared by themselves or preparers they employ, by taxpayers, by other EROs, and by other paid preparers.
+EROs may originate the electronic submission of income tax returns that have been prepared by themselves or preparers they employ, by taxpayers, by other EROs, or by other paid preparers.
 The EROs are assigned an Electronic Filing Identification Number (EFIN) to transmit returns and are divided into two categories:

 APPROVED EFINs: The count of EROs with EFINs; and